Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 We live in an advanced era of technology and the internet.

-Keep in mind that work from home is not going away anytime soon.
-Therefore, people have to adjust themselves to the virtual setup; slowly and gradually.
+Keep in mind that working from home is going to be around for a while.
+Therefore, people must adjust to the virtual setup slowly.

-Make sure to turn ON your availability as your employees might hesitate to contact you during odd hours.
+Turn ON your availability, as your employees might hesitate to contact you during odd hours.

 Schedule a one-on-one to discuss their problems and give them the solutions.

-You can also try to set up virtual team bonding activities every week to strengthen the team bond.
+You can also set up weekly virtual team bonding activities to strengthen the team bond.

-Virtual team-building activities can help your team members feel connected and increase productivity.
+Virtual team-building activities can assist your team members in feeling connected and increase productivity.

-As a team manager, you need to help your team figure out what they should do and set reasonable expectations from their work.
+As a team manager, you must help your team figure out what they should do and set reasonable expectations for their work.

-Ensure each task and the reasons behind them to make them understand exactly how you will measure success.
+Ensure each task and its reasons to make them understand exactly how you will measure success.

-Clearly define the scope of work, deadlines, and deliverables for each project to your team.
+Clearly outline the work scope, deadlines, and deliverables for each project to your team.

 Reason 3: Lack Of Resources